motech/motech/docs/source/get_started/model_data/model_data.rst

 DataNucleus `JDO annotations <http://www.datanucleus.org/products/datanucleus/jdo/annotations.html>`_ can be used for enhancing DDEs.
-These annotations will be taken into consideration by DataNucleus and override the metadata that MDS generations.
-For example the **@javax.jdo.Unique** can be used in order to mark fields in an entity as unique.
+These annotations will be taken into consideration by DataNucleus and override the metadata that MDS generates.
+For example the **@javax.jdo.Unique** annotation can be used in order to mark fields in an entity as unique.
 Refer to the DataNucleus documentation for more information on using those annotations.

 .. _DDE_services: